 The basement is usually located close to the main living areas and the entrance.
 Such conversion can give you more flexibility in choosing what you could create.
-It is a brilliant way to create playrooms, room for home entertainment, additional bathroom or even a music room.
+It is a brilliant way to create playrooms, a room for home entertainment, an additional bathroom or even a music room.
 Why not arrange a space with its own, exclusive entrance?
-That is the perfect option if you think of creating for example a home office or a gym.
+It’s also a perfect option if you think of creating, for example, a home office or a gym!

 What else do you need to know?

 Other than that, you should be aware of the Building Regulations governing basement conversion and the Party Wall.
 The basement will need to meet the standards to ensure that it will be legally habitable.
-This involves making sure that your space has a minimum head height, adequate levels of insulation and creating emergency escape ways.
+This involves making sure that your space has a minimum head height, ensuring adequate levels of insulation and creating emergency escape ways.
 All the structural works need to be passed by a building inspector.
 This is to check if the works you carry won't impact the rest of your property.

-Basement waterproofing and ventilaiton
+Basement waterproofing and ventilation

 Benefits of basement conversion or excavation